The Growing Global Demand for Power Stations in an Age of Outages

 - Smart Features: App control, energy management

-Perfect For: Homes requiring complete backup power during extended blackouts like the Iberian Peninsula event.
-Powers heating systems, refrigeration, and all essential appliances.
+Perfect For: Homes requiring complete backup power during extended blackouts.
+For example, this is ideal for events like the Iberian Peninsula outage.
+Furthermore, it powers heating systems, refrigeration, and all essential appliances.

-IP65-rated protection makes this ideal for harsh weather conditions, with split-phase capability suitable for electrical systems.
+IP65-rated protection makes this ideal for harsh weather conditions.
+Additionally, split-phase capability suits electrical systems perfectly.

 - Capacity: 4,096Wh (expandable to 48kWh)